The Riemannian hemisphere is almost calibrated in the injective hull of its boundary

 (5): This is a consequence of Definition~\ref{def:area}(1).
 More precisely, with a decomposition of a parametrization into smaller compact sets it boils down to the following chain rule argument.
 Assume that $K_X \subset V_X$ and $K_Y \subset V_Y$ are compact subsets of $n$-dimensional normed spaces, $\varphi_X : K_X \to X$ and $\varphi_Y : K_Y \to Y$ are bi-Lipschitz embeddings with bi-Lipschitz constants bounded by $\lambda > 1$ and assume that $\psi : \varphi_X(K_X) \to \varphi_Y(K_Y)$ is bi-Lipschitz too.
 Then $\varphi \defl \varphi_Y^{-1}\circ \psi \circ \varphi_X : K_X \to K_Y$ satisfies $\Lip(\varphi) \leq \lambda^2 \Lip(\psi)$.
 Assume that $x \in K_X$ is a point of approximate differentiability of $\varphi$, then for any Borel set $B \subset V_X$ of positive and finite measure

-Since for parametrizations as in Definition~\ref{def:rectifiable} we can choose $\lambda > 1$ arbitrary close to $1$, the result follows from (1).
+Since, for parametrizations as in Definition~\ref{def:rectifiable}, we can choose $\lambda > 1$ arbitrary close to $1$, the result follows from (1).
 The details for this decomposition argument into bi-Lipschitz pieces $\psi : \varphi_X(K_X) \to \varphi_Y(K_Y)$ is given in \cite[\S3.5]{DPH} in a more general setting and builds on \cite[Lemma~3.1.1]{DPH} applied to $\psi \circ \varphi_i$, where $\varphi_i$ is part of a parametrization for $T$ as in Definition~\ref{def:rectifiable}. \end{proof}

-In order to understand the action of differential forms, we need tangent spaces in suitable infinite dimensional Banach spaces.
-For this, further results of \cite{AK} and \cite{AK2} are needed.
-These build on the fact that any Lipschitz map $f : \R^n \to Y$, where $Y = X^\ast$ for $X$ separable, is weak-star differentiable at almost every point $x \in \R^n$ in the sense that there exists a linear map $\operatorname{wd}f_x : \R^n \to Y$ such that
+To estimate the action of differential forms on rectifiable currents, a suitable notion of tangent spaces is needed.
+Such tangent spaces exist for $L^\infty([0,\pi))$ because it is the dual of the separable Banach space $L^1([0,\pi))$.
+The result we use here is \cite[Theorem~3.5]{AK2}, which states that If $f : \R^n \to Y$ is Lipschitz, where $Y = X^\ast$ is tue dual of a separable Banach space $X$, then $f$ is weak$\ast$ differentiable at almost every point $x \in \R^n$.
+More precisely, there exists a linear map $\operatorname{wd}f_x : \R^n \to Y$ such that